mfoemmel/fig/README.md

 `CLASSPATH` for Java.
 Does not include the delimiter within the variable, just the component value.

+At sign ("@") and retrieve variable substitution is done on the value.

 ## `append`

 Synonym for `add`.